dijasila/ASE/doc/tutorials/metadynamics/metadynamics.rst

    \end{align}

-where :math:`{\bf F}_i` is the force over the atom i due to interactions with the rest of atoms and the other term is the additional force due to the added bias.
+where :math:`{\bf F}_i` is the force over the atom i due to interactions with the rest of atoms and the second term is the additional force due to the added bias.

 Part of the power of metadynamics is that it can be used for exploring